HuiranLiu/Travel-human-mobility/README.md

 - **Fitting other Distributions.ipynb**

-   - The script is an attempt to fit commonly used distributions (i.e.,'Beta','Exponential','Gamma','Log-norm') to German long-distance data.
+   - The script is an attempt to fit commonly used distributions (i.e.,'Beta','Exponential','Gamma','Log-norm') to the German MiD long-distance data.

 - **Modelling Short Distance Trips.ipynb**
    - Caculate the power-law properties, plot the CCDF of it, show the power-law properties of different short and medium-distance transportation modes (i.e., MiD Walking, MiD Bicycling, NHTS Short Distance Public Transportation) in comparison to the empirical data.
 Check if power-law existed or not in these transportation modes.